NunoAlexandre/nunoalexandre.github.io/_posts/2017-03-17-small-is-beautiful.markdown

 {% endhighlight %}

 ### Conclusion

+Note what we had before and what we have in the end.
+We started with a single know-it-all, 99 lines long class.
+It had two _static_ methods, one 37, the other 55 lines long.
+It was procedural and difficult to read.

+Through refactoring, we end up having a few well-defined classes, being the biggest class only 30 lines long.
+Not only that, but we also end up with a much richer vocabulary to describe our system.

 There were a couple of things I couldn't change.
 For instance, UserServiceSoap (an external service) had no other way to be initialized but to have a locator and those setters in place after the casts.
 The best I could find was to wrap it as I showed above.

 It gave me a great joy to take some of my free time do this refactoring and to increase considerably - I believe - the quality of the code, making it both object-oriented and functional, reusable, readable and maintainable.

 Equally joyful was to get my friend who was working on this enthusiast about clean code and about functional programming.
+Win-win!

+Ironically, this was my longest post so far.